DevMountain/framework-shop/README.md

 )
 ```

-The following code translates to:
+The code snippet above translates to:
   * Say the server is hosted locally on port 3000.
   * A user goes to `http://localhost:3000/` in their browser -> The `Landing` component will render.
   * A user goes to `http://localhost:3000/shop` in their browser -> The `Shop` component will render.